• Skip to primary navigation

 Why this helps

-Not only does the ‘reassurance seeking’ not help, it also keeps HOCD going.
-Getting over HOCD is all about teaching you to stop doing the things that contribute to how you are feeling now.
+Not only does the ‘reassurance seeking’ not help, but it also keeps HOCD going.
+Getting over HOCD is about teaching you to stop doing the things that contribute to your current feelings.

 Stop avoiding

-You could well be avoiding people, places or things that you think might ‘trigger’ your HOCD or make you feel worse.
-Learning not to avoid things, teaches your brain, that you are okay, as I find (and you will find in my course) that the things that you are doing to help, end up making things worse.
+You could be avoiding people, places or things that you think might ‘trigger’ your HOCD or make you feel worse.
+Learning not to avoid things teaches your brain that you are okay, as I find (and you will find in my course) that the things you are doing help make things worse.

 Why this helps

-Once you stop avoiding, you are starting to get your life back to normal, but in order to do this, you need to be able to manage stress.
+Once you stop avoiding, you start to get your life back to normal, but you need to manage stress.

 Manage anxiety and stress

 This is a must.
-I think I am safe to assume that HOCD will be causing you distress.
-In addition to this, we (as human beings) do not do change well – it makes us anxious!
-Learning to manage anxiety is fundamental to the changes you have to make in order to overcome HOCD, that is why I included an entire program dedicated to managing anxiety, with the course on overcoming HOCD!
+I think I can safely assume that HOCD will be causing you distress.
+In addition, we (as human beings) do not change well – it makes us anxious!
+Learning to manage anxiety is fundamental to the changes you have to make to overcome HOCD; that is why I included an entire program dedicated to managing anxiety, with the course on overcoming HOCD!

 Why this helps

-Most, if not all of the distress occurs inside your head.
+Most, if not all, of the distress occurs inside your head.
 You suffer because of the constant doubt regarding your sexuality, the constant checking, the constant analysis.
-All of this occurs inside your head, but you can learn to let this go.
+All this occurs inside your head, but you can learn to let this go.
 This is achieved by

 1. having an understanding of what is happening to you, and